sineastra/nameri.bg/readme.md

 The repo includes the "<i>back-end</i>" and the "<i>front-end</i>" of the app.

-The React JS SPA app is written from <b>scratch</b> with absolute minimal dependencies besides the one which come with the Create-React-App.
+The React JS SPA app is written from <b>scratch</b> with absolute minimal dependencies besides the ones which come with the Create-React-App.
 Those are:

 - React Router v6